thebowenfeng/plants-vs-zombies-api/README.md

 ## Contribution

+Take a look at the [high priority task backlog](https://github.com/thebowenfeng/plants-vs-zombies-api/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22high%20priority%22).
+These are existing, high priority issues that requires immediate attention and would be greatly appreciated.

-New features and changes are welcome, fork the project and raise a pull request.
+New features and other changes are welcome, fork the project and raise a pull request.

+## Feedback

+Use "issues" tab and use labels appropriately.
+For bugs, try not to use "high priority" unless its a game-breaking issue (e.g game crashing).
+Use "bug" label instead.